 Having said all that, I wouldn’t swap my remote work for anything.
 I’m a professional who happens to work remotely.
 I’m location-independent or location-agnostic, and I wouldn’t change it.
 I know I painted a pretty grim and mildly amusing portrait of working from home, but the key takeaway is that you need discipline.
 If you can discipline yourself and have the necessary focus and drive to ignore all those tantalizing home-related distractions, you’ll thrive working from home.
 It can just be a bit of an uphill battle when you first start.

 I’m a valued senior professional in my field, my work speaks for itself, and there’s never any complaints about work quality or productivity.
 Do I go to work in comfy pants?
 Yes, absolutely.
 Does wearing comfortable pants mean I’m less productive?
 Unsurprisingly, no. Do I get to spend more time with my family?
 Yes.
 It’s great.
-Do I sometimes have to work at my kid’s soccer practice?
+Do I sometimes have to work at my niece’s soccer practice?
 Yes — I sit in the bleachers and catch up on emails, reports, blogging, or whatever else I can get through in that hour.